What measurement means for high blood pressure

 The high blood pressure measure shows how well medical groups and clinics performed in helping their adult patients control their hypertension.

 This measure is evaluated annually.
-The current data is based on information collected from health plan billing data and medical record reviews for 2014 dates of service.
+The current data is based on information collected from health plan billing data and medical record reviews for dates of service between January 1 and December 31, 2020.
 This information is collected under the measure name Controlling High Blood Pressure.